This article may contain links from our affiliate partners. Please read how we make money!

 When you think protein, you likely think meat.
 Whether you’re looking to adopt a vegetarian lifestyle or you simply want more veggies in your day, you don’t have to sacrifice protein.
 As proof, we rounded up 21 high protein vegetables and included our favorite recipes that show off the best of each veggie.

 Since we can’t get enough of the produce section at the store, we expanded our list beyond what’s strictly classified as a vegetable.
 The additions are so versatile and delicious, we think you’ll forgive us!
+If you struggle with eating your veggies, you might need to find some creative ways to eat more vegetables!

 The 21 Vegetables Highest in Protein (ranked by protein per cup)